Lasowice Wielkie Agro Lawi

 Lasowice Wielkie Agro Lawi is a village in the administrative district of Gmina Malbork, within Malbork County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 16 km north-west of Malbork and 31 km south-east of the regional capital Gdańsk.

 Before 1772 the area was part of Kingdom of Poland, 1772-1919 and 1939-1945 of Prussia and Germany, and in 1920-1939 of Free City of Danzig.
 For the history of the region, see History of Pomerania.